The definitive guide to living and working in the Cayman Islands

 Business Conferences in Cayman

 Cayman hosts a plethora of notable business and industry conferences throughout the year.
-One of Cayman’s premier business and networking conferences is Fidelity’s Annual Cayman Business Outlook Conference.
+One of Cayman's premier business and networking conferences is Fidelity's Annual Cayman Business Outlook Conference.
 The conference attracts a broad cross-section of the professional and business community and recognised guest speakers cover local and global events, pertinent financial and political topics and technological advances.
-Other conferences held in 2012 included the Cayman Alternative Investments conference, at which Sir Richard Branson featured as a keynote speaker, the Offshore Alert Conference, STEP Caribbean Conference, Cayman Captive Forum and the Compliance and Financial Crime Conference to name just a few.
+Other conferences held in 2013 included the Cayman Captive Forum, the 9th Annual Anti-Money Laundering, Compliance and Financial Crime Conference, and GAIM Ops Cayman which is the largest hedge fund operational due diligence, compliance and risk management event.

 Cayman Islands Stock Exchange (CSX)

-The CSX is a well established and internationally recognised stock exchange.
-It is a member of the Intermarket Surveillance Group, an affiliate member of the International Securities Commission (IOSCO) and has been granted recognised status by the UK HMRC, which enables UK resident investors to receive interest and dividend payments without the deduction of withholding tax.
+CSX, which is a well established and internationally recognised stock exchange, is a member of the Intermarket Surveillance Group, an affiliate member of the International Securities Commission (IOSCO) and has been granted recognised status by the UK HMRC, which enables UK resident investors to receive interest and dividend payments without the deduction of withholding tax.
 It provides a specialised and well-regulated listing and trading facility for mutual funds, hedge funds, structured debt securities, Eurobonds, Shariah compliant products, preferred shares, depository receipts, derivative warrants and local and international equity.

 Cayman Islands Department of Commerce and Investment (DCI)